 I cannot put my finger on why this scent resonates with me so much.
 It’s like a mix between a sweet perfume and freshly cut flowers–the best way to describe it might be as the ocean in Soarin’ meets the Norway pavilion.
 Perhaps this is the actual fragrance of alien mushroom-flowers!

 3. Burning Rome, Spaceship Earth

 Nature enthusiasts love the smell of burning timber because it reminds them of fun times spent camping; Disney enthusiasts love the smell of burning books because it reminds them of fun times spent dark ridin’.
-Ever since I became an active member of the Disney fan community, I’ve been hearing about efforts to re-create this scent and different methods of replicating it (Anthology now has it in candle form).
+Ever since I became an active member of the Disney fan community, I’ve been hearing about efforts to re-create this scent and different methods of replicating it.
+(It’s even available in candle form.)